 The Registered Psychiatric Nurses Act, 1993 and the bylaws of RPNAS provide the regulatory framework to regulate the profession of psychiatric nursing in Saskatchewan.
-The bylaws further explain provisions within the Act.
-Bylaws usually are approved by the Council under the Act and then voting RPN members present at an annual meeting.
+The bylaws further explain the provisions within the Act.
+Bylaws are approved by the Council under the Act.